 The long term program is our hallmark exchange program.
 Students participating in this exchange spend 12 months overseas.

-It is mandatory for participants to attend high school, and they may or may not get credit back home for courses taken.
+It is mandatory for participants to attend high school, and they may or may not get credit back home for courses taken (Please refer to our Who Can Apply page for more information on this).
 Each student will likely have more than one and usually up to three or four host families through the year, to broaden the experience and see the variations that exist in all cultures.

 It takes a very special teen to consider themselves capable of spending a year abroad, but the rewards and experiences are unlike anything you may ever know again.
 If you think you can do this, don’t let the opportunity pass you by.